 From the outside, Irish pubs are also really colorful and quaint!
 We drove through so many cheery towns where every building was painted a different shade and in Galway, I loved the toucan Guinness posters.

-Below is a photo of the most famous Irish bar, Temple Bar in Dublin.
-I have more recommendations for you though, keep reading!
+Above is a photo of the most famous Irish bar, Temple Bar in Dublin.
+It’s super touristy, so I have more recommendations for you, keep reading!

-These are Irish pubs we enjoyed, all across Ireland:
+Here’s a couple of the Irish pubs we really enjoyed, all across Ireland:

 1. J M Reidy’s (Killarney)